renatosvmor/fake-news-llm-ptbr/README.md

 For the experiments involving LLM-generated fake news, only the text inside the `<syntheticText></syntheticText>` tag was used.

 **Important Note.** We manually inspected only the LLM-generated fake news in the test set.
-Therefore, we do not recommend using the files in the training set to assess the performance of automatic models.

 ## BibTeX Entry